Retroplaya135/RAGBench_KnowledgeWorkbench/README.md

 * Collaboration tools for real-time knowledge sharing and annotation.
 * Enterprise-ready features like auditing, RBAC, data lineage tracking, and plugin-based extensibility.

+Installation

+* Prerequisites
+* Python 3.9+
+* Weaviate (Can use Embedded Weaviate or a remote instance)
+* Virtual Environment recommended